xGabrielR/Linear-Gradient/README.md

-# linear-gradient
+# Linear Gradient Descent Project
-Project for an academic papar
+Project for an academic papar.